mklabs/vim-nodemate/readme.md

 When using `require.resolve()`, then the preview window will show the String conversion of `require(':module')['property']`.
 In the case of methods, it will show you the function signature and content, which can be incredibly useful.

+### CtrlP Extension

+Command: **`:CtrlPNodeDoc`**

+`:CtrlPNodeDoc` is a ctrlp extensions to search through the nodejs documentation.
+It'll list the identifiers parsed from http://nodejs.org/api/all.html.
+On selection, `openbrowser#open()` is called with the matching URL for the selected entry.

+Both `open-browser` and `webapi-vim` are required for this to work.

 ## List of Snippets